wlonk/arcadia/arcadia.md

 You gain strength from another's misfortune.
 You may discard this card when someone suffers misfortune to gain three tokens (up to your limit).

-### TODO King of Spades: the Nonesuch
+### King of Spades: The Nonesuch

-Discard this card and demonstrate a new fashion (for dance, drink, games, sport, conversation, clothing, behavior, what-have-you) and have it take off, at least in your local circles.
+Your behavior is exquisite.
+When you discard this card, you may hold the undivided attention of everyone who can see or hear you as long as you are dancing, talking, or otherwise positioning yourself as a center of attention.

 ### Jack of Hearts: the Rake